 For me, this trip was about discovering the culture and natural beauty of one of the friendliest places on the planet.
-Costa Rica offers a surprise around every corner and our coast-to-coast trip gave a glimpse of the best the country has to offer.
+Costa Rica offers a surprise around every corner, and our coast-to-coast trip gave a glimpse of the best the country has to offer.
 We began in San Jose at the Costa Rica Marriott Hotel, just a 10-minute drive from the airport.
-While the hotel offers a nice pool, good restaurants, and decent accommodations, for us it was just a way-stop, a place to rest our heads before saying buenos dias the next morning to our rock star Adventure Guides, Korey and Jenny, and our fantastic fellow travelers before heading out on a private charter flight to Tortugero, “Land of Turtles”.
+While the hotel offers a nice pool, good restaurants, and decent accommodations, for us it was just a way-stop, a place to rest our heads before saying buenos dias the next morning to our rock star Adventure Guides, Korey and Jenny, and our fantastic fellow travelers.
+Before we knew it, we were heading out on a private charter flight to Tortuguero, “Land of Turtles”.

-And if you are here in season, July through September, opt for a nighttime viewing of nesting sea turtles which unfortunately we missed.
-Do expect rain several times daily (it isn’t called a rainforest for nothing!) so a good waterproof jacket is a must although the boats offer thick rain ponchos while onboard.
+And if you are here in season, July through September, opt for nighttime viewing of nesting sea turtles which unfortunately we missed.
+Do expect rain several times daily (there’s a reason it’s called a rainforest!), so a good waterproof jacket is a must although the boats offer thick rain ponchos while onboard.

-The next day is a long one, beginning with an hour and a half boat ride to meet up with your bus which actually offers Wi-Fi onboard, then the trek to La Fortuna broken up by a pleasant lunch at Rancho Roberto’s Restaurant and a surprisingly interesting visit to a pineapple plantation.
+The next day is a long one, beginning with an hour and a half boat ride to meet up with your bus which offers Wi-Fi on board, then the trek to La Fortuna broken up by a pleasant lunch at Rancho Roberto’s Restaurant and a surprisingly interesting visit to a pineapple plantation.

-Arrival at Hotel Arenal Manoa, again fairly basic but decent enough accommodations, this time with A/C and TV although don’t be surprised to find a planter in your bathroom.
-And best of all gorgeous grounds and a sweeping volcano views from your terrace (that is if the volcano decides to peak out from behind the clouds).
+Arrival at Hotel Arenal Manoa, again fairly basic but decent enough accommodations, this time with A/C and TV, although don’t be surprised to find a planter in your bathroom.
+Best of all are the gorgeous grounds and a sweeping volcano views from your terrace (that is if the volcano decides to peek out from behind the clouds).

 Anticipation is high for the following day’s activity . . . zip lining in a cloud forest!
-Ride up a gondola—a thrill in itself—and zip line down on what amounts to a 2-hour tour on the longest zip line in the world, according to them.
+Ride up a gondola—a thrill in itself—and zip line down on what amounts to a 2-hour tour on the longest zip line in the world.
 Or, for chickens like myself, try out the practice run and then gondola it back down with your tail between your legs.

-More to come in Part II Adventures By Disney Costa Rica including white water rafting on on the Tenorio River and a luxurious beach trip to Guanacaste.
+More to come in Part II Adventures By Disney Costa Rica, including white water rafting on the Tenorio River and a luxurious beach trip to Guanacaste.